Ericsson/dataplanebook/src/threading/threading.rst

   thread>` (also known as :term:`lcores <Lcore>`) as there are application-owned :term:`CPU cores <CPU core>` [#mainthread]_, and :term:`pin <Processor affinity>` each thread to one of the cores.
-* Have the fast path packet processing EAL threads run continously and indefinitely, polling NIC receive queues and other sources of work.
+* Have the fast path packet processing EAL threads run continuously and indefinitely, polling NIC receive queues and other sources of work.